sevincelifalkan-coder/af-prom-dashboard/DATA_DICTIONARY.md

 ## 4. Gap analysis (`gaps`)

-Five underrepresented domains with coverage and diagnostic consequences.
+The least-covered domains — cognitive function, economic burden, sexual health, and sleep quality (10% each), plus treatment satisfaction (30%) — with coverage scores and their measurement and implementation implications.

 - **Domain** — underrepresented domain
 - **Status** — coverage status (Partially captured / Limited / Not captured)
 - **Avg_Pct** — average coverage across instruments (%)
-- **Consequence** — diagnostic consequence of the gap
+- **Consequence** — measurement and implementation implication of the gap

 **Source:** Derived from the domain coverage matrix (dataset 1) and the companion review.